Virginia Tech® home

 There are different varieties of your favorite vegtables and flowers!
 For example, "Teddy Bear" is a dwarf sunflower with puffy, dark yellow flowers, while "Gummy Bear" is a variety of dwarf sunflower with light yellow flowers.
 Choosing a well-adapted variety can lead to higher yields, tastier produce, and less need for chemical pest and disease control.

-Virginia Cooperative Extension and Master Gardeners frequently receive inquiries about the best varieties for their area.
+Virginia Cooperative Extension and Extension Master Gardeners frequently receive inquiries about the best varieties for their area.
 The adoption of a citizen science based approach to vegetable trialing to address these questions will allow us to have the answers for Virginia Home Gardeners.
 Information about plant performance will be used by Extension to assist Virginia home gardeners in selecting crops and cultivars.

 Varieties were slected from sources available to home gardeners and include both tried and true varieties as well as promising new varieties.